CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ![Clustered Deferred](clustered.gif)

 ### Performance Analysis

-Comparison of Forward+ and Clustered Deferred Shading
-* Which one is faster?
-    * The naive method is slowest.
+As expected, the naive method is slowest.
 The forward+ method is noticeably faster, but the clustered deferred method is the fastest and smoothest of the three.

 In general, the three rendering techniques implemented in this project differ in how they handle shading.